Exportin-2

-The cellular apoptosis susceptibility protein (CAS) is an exportin which in the nucleus is bound to RanGTP.
+Exportin-2 is a protein that in humans is encoded by the CSE1L gene (previously CAS).
+It functions an exportin which in the nucleus is bound to RanGTP.

 Function

 The Cas family of proteins are a family of proteins that induce cellular apoptosis and cell proliferation.
 Apoptosis is a specialized sequence of events that a cell can induce for programmed death.
 Cas is a 2 terminal protein, a N-terminal and a C-terminal, and there is a positive correlation between the presence of CAS and the degree of cellular proliferation.
 Along with this correlation, in the absence of the CAS protein in a cell, there is an inhibition of apoptosis Along with being an inducer of apoptosis, CAS also plays a role in being a checkpoint for cell cycle.
 Without the CAS protein, a cell will not be able to go beyond the G2 phase.
 It is in the nucleus of the cell, where its exportin function comes into play.

-The Cas family of proteins can be divided into 4 functional domains: expression, interference, adaption, and ancillary.
-The expression domain help with crRNA binding and with binding of targets.
-The interference module helps with the cleave of a target.
-The adaption domain helps with spacer acquisition.
-Lastly, the ancillary domain helps with regulation of the gene and other CRISPR functions.

-The CRISPR-Cas family of protein is also divided into 3 different types, Type I, Type II, Type III.
-Each of the 3 types of CRISPR-Cas are characterized by a specific gene; Type I: Cas3, Type II: Cas 9, Type III: Cas 10.